MoamiStay/EXAM_mai2022/README.md

 Something loads too quick and fucks up the fetch sometimes on disc.html.
 Messes up the "loading..." as well.
 Find out what it is and "delay" it or re-organize the code. **Error: listPosts not defined**

 add "title" to each page

+why does the ID increment by 1 at default? .. need to put -1 is call